kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/final-presentation-milestone-1.md

 - What are our current capabilities and limitations in relation to learning this topic?
 - What do we already know about this topic and what do we need to find out?
 - Where can we find the information that we need? (e.g. resources, data sources, people)
 - How will our learning take place?
-(NoteL that you will be focused on your learning during weeks 3 and 4 of the course)
+(Note: that you will be focused on your learning during weeks 3 and 4 of the course)
 - How will we know that our learning was successful?

 You don’t need to submit this milestone now, you will submit it in week 5 when you finish the project and submit the rest of the milestones.